-This policy applies to the Principal, the Governing board and its Sub-Committees, the Chief Operations Officer and the Finance Clerk.
+This policy applies to all persons at Eastern College Australia involved with asset management, including the Principal, the Governing board and its Sub-Committees, the Chief Operations Officer and the Chief Finance Officer.

 Introduction